zyskarch/pytestarch/docs/details.md

 # Details

 ## General Concept
-PytestArch creates an Abstract Syntax Tree for each Python file it scans.
+PyTestArch creates an Abstract Syntax Tree for each Python file it scans.
 It then extracts only the information about module imports from the AST and converts them to an internal representation.
 This is currently a graph supplied by the [NetworkX](https://networkx.org/) library.